Family Therapy for Those in Addiction Treatment

 Some sessions will involve the whole family while other sessions may be family members individually.

-Levels of Care at The Heights
+Levels of Care at the Heights Treatment

-Family involvement is integrated throughout treatment of Substance Use Disorder (SUD) at The Heights.
+Family involvement is integrated throughout treatment of Substance Use Disorder (SUD) at The Heights Treatment.
 Our treatment programs are scheduled during the day so that clients have the flexibility to return home and attend to family obligations between therapy sessions.
 The ability to commit to treatment while still maintaining home responsibilities helps to keep family connections strong and prevent feelings of resentment.

 Individualized Intensive Program (IIP)